 This chart describes the expected percentage of people who perform the job of IT Project Engineer I that make less than that salary.
 For example 50% of the people who perform the job of IT Project Engineer I are expected to make less than the median.

 Responsible for the completion of long-term IT engineering projects.
 Performs engineering design evaluations and works to complete projects within budget and scheduling restraints.
 Develops, implements, and monitors information systems policies and controls to ensure data accuracy, security, and regulatory compliance.
 Reviews reports of computer and peripheral equipment production, malfunction, and maintenance to determine and address problems.
-Requires a bachelor's degree and 0-2 years of experience in the field or in a related area.
+Requires a bachelor's degree.
 May require ongoing training in network/telecom seminars.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
 Typically reports to a supervisor or manager.
+Typically requires 0-2 years of related experience.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
 View full job description